Take a Detour to Become a Programmer

 Technology is always the core thread, no matter what topics we touch upon.
 That's why I didn't just upgrade the blog you're reading now to 2.0.
 And also updated my technology knowledge over time and wrote out the blockchain development guide.

-The Complete Guide to Hyperledger Fabric in 2023
+The Complete Guide to Hyperledger Fabric

 What makes a good programmer?